mifi/lossless-cut/README.md

 2. Open the exported file and select "Import chapters" in the dialog
 3. File -> Export project -> YouTube Chapters

-### Re-encode only the audio track, leaving the video track
+### Re-encode only the audio track, keeping the lossless video track

 First export each track as individual files.
 Then use Handbrake or similar to re-encode the audio file.
 Then use the `Tools->Merge` in LosslessCut to merge the original video stream with your Handbrake output (or drag it into your original LosslessCut video to include it as a new track.)